Benign Flame: Saga of Love - 38

 When the body was brought back from the mortuary, while a shocked Pathrudu tried to console Durgamma, she went delirious over it.

-‘Why instead of him, didn’t God take me away?’ she cried inconsolably, ‘how could He be so cruel to my son in the midst of his life?
-Did he ever harm even a flea, all his life?’
+“Why instead of him, didn’t God take me away?
+How could He be so cruel to my son in the midst of his life?
+Did he ever harm even a flea, all his life?” she cried inconsolably.

-It was left to the Kamalakars, together with Sandhya, to console Roopa, as Chandrika was yet to arrive.
+Thus, it was left to the Kamalakars, together with Sandhya, to condole Roopa, as Chandrika was yet to arrive.

-‘No doubt it’s sad,’ said Kamalakar, patting Roopa, ‘but you need to be brave.’
+‘No doubt it’s sad, but you need to be brave,” said Kamalakar, patting Roopa.

-‘We’re proud of you darling for your commitment to friendship,’ said Kamalakar, patting Sandhya,
+“We’re proud of you darling for your commitment to her,” said Kamalakar, patting Sandhya,

-‘I never experienced a like moment,’ said Roopa, shedding tears of sorrow and joy in equal measure.
-‘Your love lightens as well as burdens my soul.’
+“I never experienced a like moment, your love lightens as well as burdens me,” said Roopa, shedding tears of sorrow and joy in equal measure.

 By the mid-day, when everything was in place for Sathyam’s last rites, Roopa’s eyes were left with no tears to shed and when Sathyam’s body was lifted on a bamboo stretcher, Pathrudu, with a pot of embers, led the funeral procession.
 As the corpse was thus taken away, leaving the females behind, Sandhya held a benumbed Roopa from collapsing.

 One by one, the kith and kin, with heavy heart, took leave of the bereaved, leaving Roopa, her family and her in-laws to fend for themselves.
-Then came the twelfth day, the before the closing rituals, when Ramaiah took it upon himself to sort out the matters concerning Roopa’s future.
+Came the twelfth day, the penultimate day of the rituals, and Ramaiah took it upon himself to sort out the matters concerning Roopa’s future.

-‘Sad though it is for the departed,’ Ramaiah addressed the assemblage, ‘life must go on for the living, as s we all know, without means, life is but a plight.
-Though it may seem inappropriate, since our minds are governed by magnanimity, and as our hearts overflow with sympathy to the survivor, it is the right moment to sort out the mundane issues.’
+“Sad though it is for the departed,” Ramaiah addressed the assemblage, “life must go on for the living, and we all know about life’s plight without means.
+Though it may seem inappropriate, as our minds now are governed by magnanimity and our hearts overflow with sympathy to the survivor, it is the right moment to sort out the mundane issues.”

-‘Well, it’s up to her,’ said Pathrudu thoughtfully, ‘but wherever she stays, she inherits our property.’
+“It’s up to her but wherever she stays, she inherits our property,” said Pathrudu thoughtfully.

-‘Don’t we know, how you love her,’ said Janaki, ‘but still, it won’t be appropriate that she stays with you.’
+“We all know how you love her but still, it won’t be appropriate that she stays with you,” said Janaki.

 Fearing that the discussion might take an ugly turn, not wanting to embarrass themselves and the others as well, Raja Rao and Sandhya slipped out, fully aware that, in spite of all the persuasions and dissuasions of others, Roopa would remain steadfast to fulfill the dictates of her life which fate had fused with theirs.